johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

   semifinal: false
   final: true
   commentary: |
     The Austrian entry sounds like a song that Robbie Williams would have made in the 90s but minus the cockiness, polish or gravity.
-It's perfectly competent, but completely irrelevant in the grand scheme of things.
+It’s perfectly competent, but completely irrelevant in the grand scheme of things.
 Bring back *Conchita*!

 - country: "Australia"
   emoji: "🇦🇺"